utdata/rwdir/docs/03-intro.md

 This will open a new window and how you the "pretty" notebook that we are building.
 It's really an HTML file that was create by RStudio.
 (You can also open this in a web browser).

 Preview is a little different than *Knit*, which runs all the code, then creates the new knitted document.
+It's **Knit to HMTL** that you'll want to do before turning in your assignments.

 ### The toolbar

-Last thing to describe before we turn this in is the toolbar that runs across the top of the R Notebook file window.
+One last thing to point out before we turn this: The toolbar that runs across the top of the R Notebook file window.
+The image below explains some of them.
+You _REALLY_ should use keyboard commands when they are available.

 ![R Notebook toolbar](images/intro-toolbar.png){width=600px}